Characters and growth of admissible representations of reductive p-adic groups: Abstract

 \section{Abstract}

 We use coefficient systems on the affine Bruhat--Tits building to study admissible representations of reductive \(p\)\nb-adic groups in characteristic not equal to~\(p\).
 We show that the character function is locally constant and provide explicit neighbourhoods of constancy.
-We estimate the growth of the subspaces of invariants for compact open subgroups.
+We estimate the growth of the subspaces of invariants for compact open subgroups.\\ {\sc Mathematics Subject Classification} (2010).
+20G25, 20E42